ZetaPlugins/LifeStealZ/README.md

   # Custom commands to be executed when the grace period starts
   startCommands:
   # - "say The grace period for &player& has started"

   # Custom commands to be executed when the grace period ends
   endCommands:
   # - "say The grace period for &player& has ended"

 # This section enables a permission-based bypass similar to the grace period.
+# The bypass permission is "lifestealz.bypass" and is not granted by default, even not to ops.
 bypassPermission:
   # If the bypass permission feature should be enabled
   enabled: true